 Law and Hollywood

-Don Howarth, Suzelle M. Smith, and Professor Tom Stipanowich of Pepperdine University Law School delivered a lecture at the University of Oxford on the significance of the Olivia de Havilland case to free agency of Hollywood actors and agents.
+Don Howarth, Suzelle M. Smith, and Professor Tom Stipanowich of Pepperdine University Law School lectured at Lady Margaret Hall on entertainment law of the Hollywood golden era including the cases, De Havilland v.
+Warner Bros.
+Studios and Warner Bros. v.
+Nelson (a.k.a.
+Bette Davis), specifically the significance of the Olivia de Havilland case to free agency of Hollywood actors and agents.

 The Lawyer on the Hotseat: "Current Issues in Legal Malpractice"